Franz Joseph I, Emperor of Austria

 Franz Joseph’s youngest child, Marie Valerie in 1870; Credit – Wikipedia

 The marriage was not a happy one for Sisi.
 Although her husband loved her, Sisi had difficulties adjusting to the Austrian court and did not get along with Imperial family members, especially her mother-in-law.
 In 1885, Franz Joseph began a long-standing private relationship with actress Katharina Schratt that would last the rest of his life.
 The exact nature of their relationship is unclear.
-Some believe that Katharina and Franz Joseph were lovers while others believe that their relationship was platonic.
+Some believe that Katharina and Franz Joseph were lovers while others believe their relationship was platonic.
 Katharina always maintained the strictest discretion regarding her relationship with Franz Joseph.
 Empress Elisabeth tolerated the relationship and even seemed to encourage it.
-Sisi felt emotionally distant from her husband and fled from him as well as her duties at court, by frequent traveling.
+Sisi felt emotionally distant from her husband and fled from him and her duties at court, by frequent traveling.

 Franz Joseph had many affairs but mostly short-term ones.
-His longest affair of a definitely sexual nature was with Anna Nahowski who was his mistress from 1875 – 1889.
+His longest affair of a sexual nature was with Anna Nahowski who was his mistress from 1875 – 1889.
 Anna’s husband was agreeable with his wife being Franz Joseph’s mistress and with the generous gifts Anna received.
 Franz Joseph and Anna’s affair overlapped with Franz Joseph’s long-standing private relationship with actress Katharina Schratt.
 Franz Joseph found the 29-year age gap and the lack of common interests between Anna and himself difficult.
 He found Katharina Schratt a more compatible companion.
 Anna and Franz Joseph’s affair ended shortly after the suicide of Crown Prince Rudolf.
 Anna was given a severance payment “for the fourteen years in the service of the emperor” of 200,000 guldens, worth millions today.

-Franz Joseph’s brother Maximilian entered into a plan with Napoleon III of France to invade, conquer, and rule Mexico.
+Franz Joseph’s brother Maximilian entered into a plan with Emperor Napoleon III of France to invade, conquer, and rule Mexico.
 Napoleon III invited Maximilian to establish a new Mexican monarchy.
 With the support of the French army and a group of conservative Mexican monarchists hostile to Mexican President Benito Juárez, Maximilian traveled to Mexico and declared himself Emperor of Mexico on April 10, 1864.
 In 1866, the French withdrew their armies from Mexico and the Mexican empire collapsed.
 The Mexican government captured and executed Maximilian in 1867.

 Édouard Manet’s famous painting “Execution of Emperor Maximilian;” Credit – Wikipedia

 Franz Joseph kept Crown Prince Rudolf away from all state affairs.
 Under pressure from his father, Rudolf married Princess Stephanie of Belgium, daughter of King Leopold II of the Belgians.
-The couple had one child, Elisabeth Marie.
+The couple had one child, Archduchess Elisabeth Marie of Austria.
 On January 30, 1889, at Mayerling, a hunting lodge in the Vienna Woods which Rudolf had purchased, in an apparent suicide plot, Rudolf shot his 17-year-old mistress Baroness Mary Vetsera and then shot himself.
-Crown Prince Rudolf had no sons, so the succession would pass to Emperor Franz Joseph’s brother, Archduke Karl Ludwig and his eldest son, Archduke Franz Ferdinand.
+Crown Prince Rudolf had no sons, so the succession would pass to Emperor Franz Joseph’s brother, Archduke Karl Ludwig and his eldest son Archduke Franz Ferdinand.
 In a matter of days, Archduke Karl Ludwig renounced his succession rights in favor of his son Archduke Franz Ferdinand.

 Crown Prince Rudolf; Photo Credit – Wikipedia

-At the time of Crown Prince Rudolf’s death, the new heir, Archduke Franz Ferdinand was unmarried.
+At the time of Crown Prince Rudolf’s death, the new heir Archduke Franz Ferdinand was unmarried.
 In 1894, Franz Ferdinand fell in love with Countess Sophie Chotek von Chotkow und Wognin, the daughter of Count Bohuslaw Chotek von Chotkow und Wognin and Countess Wilhelmine Kinsky von Wchinitz und Tettau.
 Because Sophie was not a member of a reigning or formerly reigning family, she could not marry a member of the Imperial Family.
 Franz Ferdinand refused to give Sophie up and he was helped in his efforts to marry her by Archduchess Maria Theresa (born Infanta Maria Theresa of Portugal), Emperor Franz Joseph’s sister-in-law and Franz Ferdinand’s stepmother.
 The emperor finally agreed to the marriage, but there were some catches.
 Franz Ferdinand would keep his place in the succession, but Sophie could never be empress and their children would never have succession rights.

 Archduke Franz Ferdinand; Photo Credit – Wikipedia